phil2297/Interactive-Plotting-Tool/README.md

 # Interactive Plotting Tool
 This tool is created to help plot and create fits for data that has x and y values.
 Utilities for this tool (will) include the ability to edit and view the data in many different ways.
 It also includes tools to fit a multitude of different functions using the lmfit library and some custom made default functions.
 This was used for my bachelors thesis.
+NOTE: There might be issues with using this on MacOS that I haven't resolved.

 ## Current Features:
 - Importing a file (containing a certain data-structure) and plotting the data